yale-redcap/yes3-exporter/README.md

 ### Export Items

 On the Export Item view, you can make changes by using the pencil icon to edit an item or the trashcan item to delete an item.
-To move an item, Hover the cursor on the left side row number until a hand icon appears then drag it up or down to its new location.
+To move an item, hover the cursor on the left side row number until a hand icon appears then drag it up or down to its new location.
 Remember to save your changes.

  <img src="media/Export_moving.png" width="75%" height="75%">